modonohoe/aurora-chasers-ireland/TESTING.md

     ![lighthouse score for contact](assets/images/testing_imgs/lighthouse-contact.jpg)

 My performance scores on mobile greatly vary depending on device and screen-size.
 Again this mostly relates to my image format.
-This is something I discovered very late into my development so I am happy to leave this as unresolved for now rather than redo my image files and pathways.
+This is something I discovered very late into my development so I am happy to leave this as an unfixed bug for now rather as I have achieved my MVP, rather than change all of my image files and their pathways.

 ### **Accessibility**